cloudmesh/cloudmesh1/docs/source/intro.rst

 Cloud Mesh
 ==========

-A project to interface easily with multiple clouds from the commandline and a command shell
+A project to interface easily with multiple clouds from the commandline and a command shell.

 Commands